MicrosoftDocs/VBA-Docs/api/Excel.WorksheetFunction.Even.md

 # WorksheetFunction.Even method (Excel)

 Returns number rounded up to the nearest even integer.
-You can use this function for processing items that come in twos.
+Use this function for processing items that come in twos.
 For example, a packing crate accepts rows of one or two items.
 The crate is full when the number of items, rounded up to the nearest two, matches the crate's capacity.

 ## Syntax